Healthy Homes Assessment Mohaka

 Healthy Homes Assessment Services

-Did you not know that Healthy Homes Standards came into in force on July 1, 2021?
-Landlords now have to make sure that their Mohaka rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewed or new tenancy and all private rentals are required to be fully in compliance by July 1st 2024.
+Did you know that the Healthy Homes Standards came into effect on the 1st of July 2021?
+Landlords must make sure their Mohaka rental properties meet the minimum Healthy Homes Standards within 90 days of any renewed or new tenancy and all private rentals must be completely compliant by 1 July 2024.

 The subjects covered in the Healthy Homes Standards are:

-We will assess your rental property to determine if it meets the NZ Healthy Homes and Residential Tenancy Acts requirements.
-After assessment, we’ll advise you or your property manager about the work that needs to be completed and provide an evaluation report with all the information required to complete your tenancy agreement’s Healthy Home Statement of Compliance.
+We can evaluate your rental property and determine whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts requirements.
+Following the assessment, we will advise you or your property manager about any work needed to be completed. needs to be completed and provide an assessment report that includes all the information needed to complete your tenancy agreement’s Healthy Home Statement of Compliance.

-Failure to meet the obligations to comply with the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and any landlord found not complying may be liable for up to $7,200 plus additional healthier homes associated fines.
+Failure to comply with the requirements of the Healthy Homes Standards is a breach of the Residential Tenancies Act 1986, and any landlord who is found to be not following the rules could be subject to fines of as much as $7,200 and additional healthier homes relevant fines.

-Our company is fully independent assessors of rental properties in addition, we’re fully qualified to assess both Healthy Homes and Homefit.
+We’re completely independent assessors of rental property, and are completely certified to assess each of Healthy Homes and Homefit.

 Call Now 0800 894 138